peytoncchen/Data-Modeler-Swift/README.md

 # datamodeler
-Calculator designed with SwiftUI to generate mock data models for power calculations.
-Used to aid experimental design.
-Can be used in conjunction with SAS for power calculations.
+Interactive GUI calculator designed with SwiftUI and Swift to generate mock data models to aid in experimental design and predict power.
+Can be used in conjunction with SAS statistical software for power calculations.
+Developed under the mentorship of Caitlin Maikawa as part of 2020 Summer Research Experience in the Appel Lab @ Stanford Dept. of Bioengineering.

 Usage guidelines--
 Warnings will display in red and any calculations/views to be generated will be halted if input is unrecognized.